-HOME / CHAPTERS / THE ART OF DREAMS

-2. Dreaming is a way of knowing

-Dreams offer a type of knowledge that isn't rational or linear.
+2. Dreaming is a way of knowing Dreams offer a type of knowledge that isn't rational or linear.
 They don't send messages in the traditional sense, but create experiences of communion to receive guidance and insight into the unseen.
 This is a poetic, intuitive, and mystical form of understanding.

 Dreams are not "escapes" from reality-they're alternative ways of making sense of life, death, time, and being.

-IN DEPTH

-HOME / CHAPTERS / THE ART OF DREAMS 3.
-Metamorphosis is the language of the dreaming world In dreams, forms shift, boundaries blur, and beings transform.
+3. Metamorphosis is the language of the dreaming world In dreams, forms shift, boundaries blur, and beings transform.
 Like in Auguste Rodin's The Dream, where two figures seem to emerge from marble, dreams often reveal the fluid nature of existence-where the material and the spiritual are intertwined.

-HOME / CHAPTERS / THE ART OF DREAM /IS
+Dreaming reminds us that nothing is fixed: identity, form, and knowledge are always in motion.

-4. Visions can lead to revelation

-Throughout history, mystics, seers, and prophets have stepped away from daily liferetreating into solitude to access deeper

-insight.
-This withdrawal opens a channel for

-visions, revelations, or even unsettling truths to emerge from the imaginary or the cosmic.
+4. Visions can lead to revelation Throughout history, mystics, seers, and prophets have stepped away from daily life retreating into solitude to access deeper insight.
+This withdrawal opens a channel for visions, revelations, or even unsettling truths to emerge from the imaginary or the cosmic.

 Sometimes, stepping outside of the visible world allows us to "see" more clearly what lies within or beyond it.

-IN DEPTH

 5. Dreams connect us to ancestry and the spirit world In Aboriginal Australian cosmology, dreamtime is not just a time of sleep-it's a sacred dimension where ancestral spirits and creation stories continue to unfold.
 Similarly, in Cameroonian artist Hervé Yamguen's paintings, dreamers are vessels of sacred forces, accessing the "great mystery" of being.

-Across cultures, dreaming is a bridge between the individual and the collective, the past and the future, the human and the more-than-human.
-IN DEPTH
+Across cultures, dreaming is a bridge between the -individual and the collective, the past and the future, the human and the more-than-human.

-HOME / CHAPTERS / THE ART OF DREAMS

-6. Dreams as resistance and reimagination

-Dreams can unsettle, disturb, and even resist the "order" imposed by society, science, or convention.
+6. Dreams as resistance and reimagination Dreams can unsettle, disturb, and even resist the "order" imposed by society, science, or convention.
 In this way, dreaming can become a form of rebellion, a way of imagining other worlds or liberated futures that don't yet exist.

-In times of uncertainty, dreaming can be a radical act of imagination, a refusal to accept the world as it is, a direct response to societal norms.
+In times of uncertainty, dreaming can be a radical -;- act of imagination, a refusal to accept the world as it is, a direct response to societal norms.

-IN DEPTH